Liverpool Road, Longton, Preston, Practice ID - P81040, PR4 5HA

 Out of Hours: 111

-Once you have read, understood and agreed how the online services in our practice works and what information you can access and happy to give consent for online access to be made available then you will have access to be able to:
+Once you have read, understood and agreed how online services in our practice works and what information you can access and ARE happy to give consent then online access may be made available to you

 More information including “how to” leaflets and videos of patients and why we are using GP online services are available at www.nhs.uk/gponlineservices